MeganNyhan/CI_PP3_Battleships/README.md

 <p>I used Google Spreadsheets as a database that would record the information logged by the players of the game - ie. Name and if they replayed the game.
 I thought recording this data in particular would help with website analytics.
 The company that runs the game could see if the game was replayed and fun for the user or If they potentionally got frustrated and didn't play again.</p>
 <details><summary>Google Spreadsheet</summary>
         <img src="docs/flow_chart/google_spreadsheet/google_sheets_database.png"></details>
 <p> The spreadsheet is very basic as in it only has two headings- user name and if they replayed the game.
 In the future I hope to add to the game a basic or hard version of the game and then record that in the spreadsheet.</p>
+<p>Here is a link to my spreadsheet: https://docs.google.com/spreadsheets/d/1Kv6gYod8qPLaEcLNhIDdd2mJUdZzBqcSu1wEqHsS4YQ/edit?usp=sharing</p>

 ### Technology: